HandyStudy/cloud_sptheme/docs/cloud_theme.rst

 About
 =====
 :mod:`cloud_sptheme` provides a theme called "Cloud", used to generate this documentation.
-Aside from being just another sphinx theme, it has a few features:
+Aside from being another sphinx theme, it has a few special features:

 * You can mark sections with ``.. rst-class:: html-toggle``, which will make the section default to being collapsed under html,